CoolerVoid/ice_vector/README.md

 # ice_vector
-This is a C language small dynamic vector library.
+This is a dynamic vector library for C language.

 Look example in test_src/main.c